 How Book Deals Disappear: What Happened with GMMG

 As some of you might already know, my publisher, Georgia McBride Media Group (GMMG), who owns both Month9Books and Swoon Romance, dropped many of their authors recently.
-There was a lot of scandalous craziness going on with the situation, but I don’t see much point in bathing myself in that negativity any longer.
+There was a lot of scandalous craziness going on with the situation, but I don’t see much point in focusing on that negativity any longer.
 Other people can investigate if they want to, and if you’re interested in learning more about what happened, here is an article.
-I’ll just say that it wasn’t working out anyway, and I’m happy to be able to start over with self-publishing.
+I’ll just say that it wasn’t working out anyway, and I’m happy to be able to start over as an indie author.

-I should have known that I was always meant to be an indie author.
-I want the freedom to release books on my own schedule, with my own covers, set my own prices, do sales/giveaways when I want, etc. And most of all, I want access to my sales.
+I should have known that I was always meant to be an indie.
+I want the freedom to release books on my own schedule with my own covers.
+I want to set my own prices and have access to my sales.
 I still have no idea how many books I sold.
 I’d guess it isn’t many, but still, I’d like to know.
 I don’t do well with being kept in the dark about things, and I’m pleased that I’ll never have to deal with that again.

 Still, I’m not bitter.
 It’s hard to shift your perspective when you had hoped something would be your “big break,” but it can be done.
 This experience gave me a place in the writing world.
 I can walk away and wish everyone involved the best.

 What Happens Next: The Future Feels Much Brighter